Billing Costs to Customers

 Create an invoice or cash sale to bill the customer for the cost you entered.

-When you create a customer invoice or cash sale, the costs you have billed to customers show on the Billable Items, Billable Expenses and Billable Time subtabs.
+When you create a customer invoice or cash sale, the costs you bill to customers show on the Billable Items, Billable Expenses and Billable Time subtabs.
 After you select the customer on the bill, click the appropriate subtab, and check the line items you want to bill the customer for.

 Click Mark All or Unmark All to check or clear all items, expenses or time that show on the subtab.